Gemini API in Ruby: Interactions Client Notes

 faraday.response :raise_error

-Leave it out and Faraday will cheerfully hand you a failed HTTP response as if it were a normal JSON body.
-Inside an agent loop that shows up as a blank or half-parsed assistant message, and you lose an afternoon debugging the model when the real problem was a 401 from an expired key.
-A failed model call should look like a failed model call, not like the model deciding to say nothing.
+Leave it out and Faraday can hand you a failed HTTP response as if it were a normal body.
+Inside an agent loop that turns into a confusing symptom: a blank assistant message, a parser failure, or a tool loop that looks like the model got confused.
+The real bug may be a 401 from an expired key.
+Make the transport failure obvious.

 Creating an Interaction

-A minimal Gemini interaction needs exactly two things: a model name and an input.
-After all the talk of execution steps and server-side state, the smallest useful payload is almost anticlimactic.
+A minimal Gemini interaction needs a model name and an input.
+Model IDs change, so the examples below read the model from configuration instead of freezing a name into the code.
+The smallest payload is intentionally dull.
 System instructions, tools, and generation config layer on top.

 payload = {